clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 }
 ```
 - now we want to load this dummy data, but not from client-side after inital load...
-- we can prefetch data with getStaticProps() and needs to return an object with key called 'props'
+- we can prefetch data with getStaticProps(context) and needs to return an object with key called 'props'
 - fetches data and exposes data to the page component (eg. HomePage)
 - this all happens at build time on server
-- NOTE: so getStaticProps() code can do server side things... eg. use credentials, and run code you wouldnt be able to run on client-side like access the file system
+- NOTE: so getStaticProps(context) code can do server side things... eg. use credentials, and run code you wouldnt be able to run on client-side like access the file system

 ```js
 //index.js